 What is tempering?
 Tempering chocolate is the process in which chocolate is melted by being brought to a high temperature, then lowered, then brought back up.

-Why you would want to temper chocolate… If you do not temper your chocolate it will still taste great.
-However, it will not have the ideal appearance or texture, it will melt in your hands and not completely firm up.
-If you make chocolate candy, chocolate covered fruit, chocolate designs to top a cake, or chocolate bark you will want to temper your chocolate first.
-This will make your chocolate appear shiny and give it a crisp snap when it is broken or bitten into.
+Why you would want to temper chocolate… If you do not temper your chocolate it will still taste great, however, it will not have the ideal appearance or texture.
+Instead, it will melt in your hands and not completely firm up.

 How To Temper: